codex-academy/codeX_Feb2015Intro/lets_code.md

 ## T3 One square changing colours

-> This task requires HTML, CSS & Javascript
+> This task requires HTML, CSS & JavaScript

 Create 3 files:
-* task3.html - all html in here
+* task3.html - all HTML in here
-* task3.css - all css in here
+* task3.css - all CSS in here
-* task3.js - all javascript in here
+* task3.js - all JavaScript in here

 Using the above 3 files create a web page: